 - The domains that will perform the data requests.

 - An HTTP method through which the data will be transferred.

-- The user credentials that are going to be required if an authenticated access is used.
+- The user credentials that will be required if an authenticated access is used.

-The following example demonstrates the list of the HTTP Response Headers that show the settings required to enable the IIS CORS behavior.
+The following example demonstrates the list of the HTTP Response Headers that show the settings which are required to enable the IIS CORS behavior.

-These are the names of the fields required to be used in the actual request.
-Values should be comma-separated.
+These are the names of the fields which are required to be used in the actual request.
+The values have to be separated with commas.

 The URI names that may access the resource.
 When an asterisk (*) is defined, all domains are allowed.

-The names of the allowed domains should be separated by comma (,).
+The names of the allowed domains have to be separated with a comma (,).

-The name of the HTTP method to be used in the actual request.
+The name of the HTTP method that will be used in the actual request.

 The XMLA protocol specifies an HTTP